theoteske/video-hosting-service/README.md

 ## Overview

 ViewTube is a full-stack video hosting service that allows users to upload and watch videos.
 The service leverages Google Cloud Platform to handle video processing at scale.
+See it in action at https://vt-web-client-265437101019.us-central1.run.app.

 ## Architecture